 Please note: A trade mark might be cancelled at the outcome of an opposition procedure due to earlier trade mark rights.

 After the publication of the trade mark, holders of earlier rights have the opportunity to object to the registration.
-Opposition can be raised on principle if the owner of an earlier mark deems that there is a risk of confusion with his own trade mark registered or applied for - including Community trade marks and international marks.
+Opposition can be raised on principle if the owner of an earlier mark deems that there is a risk of confusion with his own trade mark registered or applied for - including Union trade marks and international marks.
 Notice of opposition must be filed in writing within three months after the publication of the registration.
 The opposition fee of EUR 120 must be paid within this time limit too.

 A decision is taken within the scope of an opposition procedure.
 It may be that the newly registered trade mark will be cancelled in the register.